 "The world is all messed up," observed Martin Luther King Jr. on April 1968, the night before he was killed.
 It still is messed up.
+It's impossible to undo the pain caused by a single act of violence, let alone last week's terrorist attacks in Paris.
 But as we honor King on his birthday, we can seize this moment as an opportunity to rise, to come together.

 Begin with a loaf of bread.
 Yeah, bread -- a little yeast, a little water and some flour.
 Add some heat and time, and from a sort of mud, you get a sweet-smelling, sustaining loaf that feeds many and comes at the cost of no creature's life, something far greater than the sum of its parts.
 It's an act of creation, not destruction, an everyday miracle at a time when miracles seem thin on the ground.

 The Hebrew word for blessing or prayer is baruch.
 In Arabic, it is baraka.
 In Morocco, baraka is its own kind of blessing.
 It is showing gratitude for the food you have by sharing it.
 It is creating abundance.
 It is the power to multiply food.
 This kind of blessing, the law of increase, requires a practical magic, of making the most of what you have, even when it's something as simple as a loaf of bread.
 In my book, "Feeding the Hungry Ghost," I write, "Breaking bread together is an ancient rite of welcome.
 It is also a revolutionary act.
 Ending all wars doesn't take another war.
 It takes a communal meal."

 Every meal -- any meal, even a loaf of bread -- can offer the opportunity for deeper connection, for a communion for people of every faith or of no particular faith at all.
 Bread is a food shared by every culture.
 In Morocco, they say, "By bread and salt, we are united."